- White mold has been reported in tomato and Southern blight in pepper in southern new Jersey this past week. Click here for more information.

 - Powdery mildew has been reported in cucurbit crops.
 For more information on the control of CPM please click here.

-- Cucurbit downy mildew has been reported on cucumber in southern New Jersey and Eastern PA.
+- Cucurbit downy mildew has been reported on cucumber in southern and central New Jersey and Eastern PA.
 For more information on CDM control please click here.

 - Bacterial leaf spot has been reported in pepper.
 More more information on BLS control please click here.